Chapter 5: Skills System

 }

-Domain Skills have some special configurations:
+Domain Presets have some special configurations:

 • provider_override: Force use of specific Provider (e.g., some tasks work better with GPT)